shiky8/zero_days/2wcom/RCE/README.md

 # 2wcom IP-4c - Remote Code Execution (RCE)

 ## Description
-The 2wcom IP-4c web interface allows an authenticated attacker to perform Remote Code Execution via command injection in the ping tool configuration.
+The 2wcom IP-4c web interface allows an authenticated attacker to perform Remote Code Execution via command injection in the ping , Traceroute tool configuration.
 This is due to improper input sanitization in the `Destination` field, which is executed directly in the system shell.

 ---